Luang Prabang, Laos (Travel Blog)

 Gorgeous Luang Prabang in Laos has been a tourist hot spot since the international airport was modernised and extended in 2011.
 Until then, difficult access meant this town was only visited by backpackers happy to sit for hours in crowded buses on stunning, but nausea-inducing, winding mountain roads, or the boats making their 2-day journey down the Mekong.

-We’ve done both and they were fun but these days beautiful Luang Prabang is accessible to far more tourists and it’s a lovely destination, so what is there to see, do, eat and experience when you visit Luang Prabang?
-We spent 2 weeks there and 6 weeks in Laos, to find out and share with you on our travel blog
+We’ve done both, and they were fun but these days beautiful Luang Prabang is accessible to far more tourists and it’s a lovely destination.
+So what is there to see, do, eat, and experience when you visit Luang Prabang?
+We most recently spent 2 weeks in Luang Prabang and 6 weeks in Laos, to find out and share with you on our travel blog

 While you are in Luang Prabang, probably the best thing you can do is just wander and explore, but if you have more time there are some great trips out of town and no shortage of people happy to organise them for you.